 We frequently talk about Toastmasters as a learning experience.
 We stress speech evaluation, the opportunity to fail in a friendly environment, and mastering leadership.
 However, there is another area that has the potential to be the most valuable—mentoring.

-As experienced Toastmasters, we assign a mentor to each new member, but all too often the mentoring process is treated as a minor role—simply a requirement in the Competent Leadership manual.
-As Pathways rolls out in each district, more emphasis will be placed on this important role.
+As experienced Toastmasters, we assign a mentor to each new member, but all too often the mentoring process is treated as a minor role.
+In the Pathways learning experience, there is emphasis on mentoring in Level 2.
 Why?
 What is its value?
 And how do you go about finding a good mentor?

 I have found that many times a concept or process is best learned by looking at a similar situation in a different context.
 My recent experience outside of Toastmasters may show the answers to those questions.

 A few months ago I passed a test required for an amateur radio license.
 I am fascinated by the communication aspects of the field, but the real driving force in amateur radio is electronics technology.
 Unfortunately for me, the limit of my electronics knowledge is reached when I plug in a device and turn it on.

 To learn more, I joined a local amateur radio club that meets every week for an educational presentation.
 That sounds a lot like a Toastmasters meeting, doesn’t it?
 This helps me to a point, but I still have many questions—very basic ones.